Existential Challenge: Plastic Pollution Treaty Talks Begin - UrduPoint

 Earlier this year, Washington raised hopes among environmentalists by signalling support for some limits on production, a position that is reportedly now being rowed back.

-The election of Donald Trump has also raised questions about how ambitious the US delegation will be, and whether negotiators should even bother seeking their support if a treaty is unlikely to be ratified by Washington.
+The election of Donald Trump has also raised questions about how ambitious the US delegation will be, and whether negotiators should seek their support if a treaty is unlikely to be ratified by Washington.

-Some plastic producers are pushing governments to focus on waste management and reusability.

-"We see tremendous opportunity for this treaty to give value to waste," Chris Jahn, council secretary of the International Council of Chemical Associations, told AFP.
+Despite the challenging start, the UN's Andersen counselled patience, noting the Paris climate agreement had taken over two decades to reach clear targets for global warming.

 Recent Stories